When can dictionary learning uniquely recover sparse data from subsamples?: Introduction

-Here, $C$ is a (small) universal constant independent of $m$, $n$, and $k$.\footnote{For a more detailed discussion of these facts (including proofs) and their relationship to approximation theory and concentration of measure phenomenon, we refer the reader to \cite{Baraniuk2008} and the references therein.} In other words, one can easily recover sparse high-dimensional vectors $\mathbf{a}$ from ``projections" (\ref{generated_data}) into spaces with dimensions comparable to the number of active entries of $\mathbf{a}$.
+Here, $C$ is a constant independent of $m$, $n$, and $k$.\footnote{For a more detailed discussion of these facts (including proofs) and their relationship to approximation theory, we refer to \cite{Baraniuk2008} and its references.} In other words, one can easily recover sparse high-dimensional representations $\mathbf{a}$ from ``projections" (\ref{generated_data}) into spaces with a dimension (almost) as small as the count of $\mathbf{a}$'s active entries.

-A necessary condition on $A \in \mathbb R^{n \times m}$ for CS recovery is that it never maps two distinct sparse vectors to the same vector:\footnote{Condition (\ref{CSassump}) is often called the \textit{spark condition} \cite{donoho2003optimally}.
-Letting $c = \min\{m,2k\}$, condition (\ref{CSassump}) says that every $c$ columns of $A$ are linearly independent.
-This is sometimes written $\sigma(A) > 2k$, where $\sigma(A)$ is the smallest number of linearly dependent columns of $A$ (the \textit{spark} of $A$).}